liamtoney/infresnel/README.md

 [Fig. 2B](https://www.frontiersin.org/files/Articles/620813/feart-09-620813-HTML-r1/image_m/feart-09-620813-g002.jpg)
 in Fee et al. (2021).

+$N$ can be used to estimate the loss of infrasound energy due to diffraction over topography — the "insertion loss" — via application of empirical scaling relationships.
+See Maher et al. (2021) for a thorough discussion of these various empirical relationships, and their limitations, in the context of volcano infrasound.

 These are simple equations, but the practical computation of the quantity
 $(R_\mathrm{f} - R_\mathrm{d})$ is somewhat involved.
 The goal of *infresnel* is to make this computation as quick and convenient as possible.